 It's no surprise that people sometimes want things that are bad for their well-being.
-That supersize order of fries, a fourth glass of wine, or a lapsed gym membership can be both superappealing now and, we all know, a terrible idea in the bigger picture of our lives.
+That supersize order of fries, fourth glass of wine, or skipped workout can be both super-appealing now and, we all know, a terrible idea in the bigger picture of our lives.

-But although we all intuitively get the connection between what our brain tells us what we want in the short term and later negative consequences when it comes to physical temptation, do we often ignore a similar dynamic around less tangible cravings, say for success and status?
+But although we all intuitively get the connection between our short-term desires and later negative consequences when it comes to physical temptation, do we often ignore a similar dynamic around less tangible cravings, say for success and status?

 That's the question posed by a handful of thoughtful posts urging ambitious professionals to think carefully about whether their pursuit of success is actually making them unhappy.